RyanCookies/AI4EO_Week_4_Unsupervised_Learning/README.md

 The raw satellite dataset was first transformed into meaningful variables like peakiness and stack standard deviation.
 Then, the `NaN` values were removed before implementing K-Mean and GMM.

 #### K-Mean Implementation
 Similar to the image classification, two clusters were defined for the K-Mean Clustering.
 The K-Mean Algorithm would then classify the sea ice and leads into two clusters.
-The mean and standard deviation of the two clusters are shown below:
+The mean and standard deviation of the two clusters before alignment are shown below:
 <div align="center">
   <figure>
   <img src="images/S3_K-Mean_mean-SD.jpg" width="600" height="auto"/><br>